Your direct line to making a difference for Whitworth students

 Please consider giving by credit or debit card.
 These gifts are extremely helpful for us, because we can put that money to use right away.
 Paying by credit card also simplifies things for you, because we can take care of the entire transaction over the phone, and you won't have to remember to send a check.
 If you're concerned about paying the full gift amount at once, we are more than happy to set up monthly payments.
 We'd greatly appreciate it if you would consider making a credit/debit card gift this year.

-So far we’ve raised $120,097.31, which puts us over halfway to our goal of $201,000.
-Given the challenging economic climate of the past few years, we are especially grateful to all of the alumni, parents, grandparents, and friends who continue to help us stay strong and further the mission of Whitworth University.
-We look forward to hearing from you this year!
+Our goal this year is to raise $200,000 in gifts and pledges.
+Given the challenging economic climate of the past few years, we are especially grateful to all of the alumni, parents, grandparents, friends, and members of the senior class who continue to help us stay strong and further the mission of Whitworth University.
+Whether or not you made a gift, we'd love to hear from you this year!

 Please note that your application requires a current résumé.
-Both application and résumé must be returned electronically to email@example.com or through on-campus mail, attn.: Teresa Norlin.
 Minimum qualifications include verbal and written mastery of the English language, excellent communication skills, a positive attitude about Whitworth and a strong sense of professionalism in representing the university.
 Applicants must be current Whitworth students.

 The Whitworth Phonathon team hires new callers at the beginning of the fall and spring semesters and occasionally throughout the year.
 To find out whether there are currently any calling positions open, please contact Teresa Norlin at email@example.com.